 - This component is widely used in switch-mode power supply and other electronic circuits.

 - The output voltage is controlled by feedback circuitry that does it by comparing the feedback signal with a reference voltage.

 - This device features a shutdown protection circuit that turns off the PWM signal if the feedback signal reaches its limit.

 Before you use this device in your electrical project, it’s better to go through the datasheet of the device that features the main characteristics of the component.
 Click the link below to download the datasheet of KA3525A.

 The following figure shows the pinout diagram of KA3525A.

-Pin 13 and 15 are called the power pins.
-Vc should range 5-35 volt while Vin should stand between 8-35 volt.
+- Pin 13 and 15 are called the power pins.
+Vc should range from 5-35 volts while Vin should stand between 8-35 volts.